MtJavaScript/GoodBadJSCodeStyle/README.md

 --------------------------------------

 ###1 - if/for without brackets
-Everybody who learn in University is studied by C/C++ and learned to write.
+Everybody who learnt in University was studied by C/C++ and learned to write code like this.
 Many old C/C++ books are full of such code.
 ```javascript
 //Bad